Written on 02.05.22 by Sven Bugiel

 Quick update: The talk by Stephan Neumann, our invited speaker for the Feb 3rd session, has been postponed from 14:00 to 18:00 to the same day.

 Quick update about the schedule: There will be no presentation on Nov 4, 2021.

 We updated the information for attending via Zoom here.
 For now, we will keep this course online only (also because most of our speakers are not located in Saarbrücken).

 The course website with basic information about the modus operandi is online.
 Please be patient while we fix the final schedule for the presentations.
 To get an idea about the type of speakers, please refer to last year's iteration.

 In this lecture series, we give insights into the founders' activities in the vicinity of cybersecurity.
 We put a focus on marketable and innovative ideas and trends.

 This lecture takes place every Thursday, 14:15 to 16:00 on Zoom.
-Instructions to access the lecture will be provided soon.
+Instructions to access the lecture are provided here.

 Every event is composed of a new topic presented by an invited founder or VC who presents their story.